 Your Boom Years can be Your Best Years at THE Site for Savvy SoCal Seniors...Boomerama.org

-DAVID SECTER is an award-winning multimedia writer/producer/director, currently developing Boomerama, a daily webcast for baby boomers and beyond.
+DAVID SECTER is an award-winning multimedia writer/producer/director, currently developing Boomerama, a daily webcast for baby boomers and beyond, and will soon announce a new documentary feature project.
 His latest picture Take The Flame!
 Gay Games: Grace, Grit & Glory, a documentary narrated by Greg Louganis, screened at major festivals, in theaters, on television worldwide and now on DVD via TLA Video.
 Secter produced numerous arts specials like Paciﬁc Passions shot at the Festival of Paciﬁc Arts in New Caledonia and BURN about the Burning Man Arts Festival, seen on Discovery.
 His latest narrative movie is CyberDorm, an offbeat campus comedy about webcasting's early days.

 Secter's debut film Winter Kept Us Warm was the ﬁrst English Canadian feature selected for The Cannes Film Festival, won awards in Amsterdam and Montreal, and is on DVD from TLA Video.
 His next movie The Offering was nominated for a Canadian Film Award as Best Picture of the Year, screened on national network television, and released theatrically by Columbia Pictures, who also distributed his family featurette The Harrowing Tale of the Haunted Lighthouse.